Nightonke/BoomMenu/README.md

 First version.

 # Todo
-1. Particle effects are coming.
+1. Particle effects are coming soon.
 2. Make BMB ready for using in listview.

 # License